Lists, Mutation, Methods, and Aliasing

 Exam strategy

-For list questions, mark each operation as either a mutation, a new object creation, or a read.
-Then write down the method return value.
-That two-column trace quickly reveals why x = x.append(5) makes x become None, why pop() can be printed, and why aliases see each others mutations.
+For list questions, label each operation as a mutation, a new-object creation, or a read, then write down the method's return value.
+That two-column trace instantly reveals why x = x.append(5) makes x become None, why print(stack.pop()) shows the removed element, and why two aliases see each other's mutations.
+Watch for + versus +=: a = a + [1] builds a brand-new list, while a += [1] mutates the existing list in place (like extend).

 What is printed by this code? nums = [3, 1, 2]; x = nums.sort(); print(x)